andrewfraley/magic_mapper/README.md

 If you love this project and want to donate to support it, donate your money somewhere else!
 If you don't have a charity in mind, food banks are always in dire need of your support, consider donating to your local regional food bank.

+## Similar projects

+There is now a similar app in the HomeBrew app store called [LG Input Hook](https://repo.webosbrew.org/apps/org.webosbrew.inputhook).
+This app can provide similar functionality, and is easy to setup, especially if your only needs are remapping simple buttons and executing basic luna-send commands.

 ## TODO Items

 - Add an option to only execute a button config when the specified app is in focus